vipul2802/o365hq.com/content/services/SharePoint Online - Migration from SharePoint Server.md

 ### Prerequisites

-1. You must have an Office 365 tenant with SharePoint Online licenses
+1. You must have a Microsoft 365 tenant with SharePoint Online licenses
 2. You must have admin access to your SharePoint Server
 3. Plan site(s) structure and permission for SharePoint Online